 Lincoln Cannon is a technologist and philosopher, and leading advocate of Mormon Transhumanism.

 Lincoln writes and presents about technological evolution and postsecular religion.
 He esteems religion as a powerful social technology that, like all technology, presents both risks and opportunities.
-And he envisions the ethical use of technology empowering humanity to attain unprecedented magnitudes of intelligence, vitality, and compassion.
+And he envisions the ethical use of technology empowering humanity to attain unprecedented magnitudes of intelligence, vitality, compassion, and creativity.

 Lincoln is a founder of the Mormon Transhumanist Association and the Christian Transhumanist Association, the world’s largest advocacy networks for ethical use of technology and religion to enhance human abilities.
 He also formulated the New God Argument, a logical argument for faith in God that is popular among religious Transhumanists.

 Lincoln is a veteran in the business of technology.
 He has worked for large enterprises, including Ancestry, Merit Medical, Novell, Symantec, and WordPerfect.
 He has worked at startups, including Discerner and The World Table.
 And he has worked with investment firms, including the OS Fund.
 He is presently CEO at Thrivous, the human enhancement company.

-Lincoln received formal education in business and the humanities.
+Lincoln received formal education in business and philosophy.
 He holds an MBA and graduated top tier from the Marriott School of Business.
-He holds a degree in philosophy and graduated with honors from Brigham Young University.
+He holds a BA in philosophy and graduated with honors from Brigham Young University.
 He is also an alumnus of the Exponential Medicine executive program at Singularity University.

 Lincoln is a lifelong computer programmer.
 He learned to code as a child before the Internet.
 He eventually taught himself web development, including Java and the .NET framework.
 And as computers and the Internet have continued to evolve, his projects have expanded to mobile web, cloud platforms, social media, and blockchain.